ravil99/Decorators-in-action/README.md

-# SDwPython_1.
+# Innopolis Unviersity.
+Software Design with Python.
+Assignment 1.
 Ravil Akhmetzhanov
-## 1st assignment in "Software Design with Python" course
+## Decorators in action

 There are 5 files in repository: task_1 - task_4.py and main.py.
 task_1 - task_4.py are included in main

 * __task_1.py__ - Creates a function decorator that calculates function execution time and the number of times the decorated function was called (function call trace).
 * __task_2.py__ - Extends task_1.py by printing some information about function, like: